It’s Joanne Woodward’s birthday today. A re-post of my thoughts on Rachel, Rachel, one of her best performances.

 By 1968, Paul Newman had garnered 4 Oscar nominations (for Cat on a Hot Tin Roof, The Hustler, Hud and Cool Hand Luke).
 He was one of the biggest stars in the world, and a giant sex symbol.
 When he was younger, he had an uncanny resemblance to Marlon Brando, something he resented and worked against.
 Hard.
 Paul Newman always worked hard.
 He came from an Actors Studio background, and early on in his career you can see a sort of studied application of the Method in his performances.
 He is always compellingly good-looking, and obviously talented, but he worked.
 Early on, he seemed to “get” that his beauty could not be the only thing he traded on, although he certainly was no dummy and was aware of how his good looks had helped him.
 He needed to choose carefully in his parts, and he needed to be his own man.
 Think of what he did in, say, Slap Shot, and the kind of energy he brought to it, rough, profane, sexy, funny, and there is no way that you could imagine anyone else in that part.
 A mere 15 years before, he had struggled to differentiate himself from Brando.
 No more.
 (See my tribute to Newman here.)

 Newman was open about the fact that he thought his wife, Joanne Woodward, was the genius of the pair.
 She never seemed to be working.
 It poured out of her in an unstoppable force, and all that needed to happen was a little bit of guidance here and there (for example, he only gave her one piece of real “acting” direction for her performance as Amanda in The Glass Menagerie: “Don’t cry.”)
 She was fully formed as an artist.
 Just put the camera on her and get out of the way.
 She is one of my favorite actresses.
 I remember watching The Effect of Gamma Rays on Man-in-the-Moon Marigolds, by Paul Zindel, on a little black and white TV in our den downstairs.
 I had read all of Paul Zindel’s books (The Pigman is one of my favorite books of all time), but had never read the play or seen it.
 I would eventually play the part of Tillie, which was a great thrill for me.
-But at the time, in that den downstairs, I was 13, 14 years old, and I felt like the top of my head blew off.
-This is another film directed by Newman, but I had no idea of that at the time.
+But at the time, in that den downstairs, I was 13, 14 years old, and I felt stunned to silence by the awful power of that story.
+It’s another film directed by Newman, but I had no idea of that at the time.
 All I knew is that my heart shattered.
-“BETTY THE LOON!”
-It is a ruthless piece of work, with some hope, I suppose, although the hope is not what I remember about the piece.
-Tillie is a good student and will hopefully survive (we assume she grew up to be Paul Zindel), but there will be scars on her from her upbringing for all time.
+Gamma Rays is a ruthless piece of work, with some hope, I suppose, although the hope is not what I remember about it.
+Tillie is a good student and will hopefully survive (we assume she grew up to be Paul Zindel), but she will carry eternal scars from her upbringing.
 Joanne Woodward was so frightening in the part of the mother that I remember hiding my eyes (especially during the phone calls the character makes).

 But before Gamma Rays came 1968′s Rachel, Rachel, Newman’s first film as a director.
 To think of the actor in Cool Hand Luke and The Hustler choosing this sensitive heartbreaking portrayal of a woman old before her time, of loneliness writ large, of the small details of life and psychology, is pretty extraordinary.
 Based on the novel Jest of God, by Margaret Laurence, it tells the story of a 35-year-old schoolteacher who lives at home with her mother and has done so ever since her father died, 14 years before.
 She lives quietly, going to work, taking care of her querulous mother, serving sandwiches for the bridge night, and walking home from school with her friend Calla (played by Estelle Parsons), who also teaches at the school.
 But Rachel feels like she is starting to lose it.
 She is starting to realize that she has never really lived.
 With a great screenplay by Stuart Stern (he who also wrote Rebel Without a Cause, another story of alienation and yearning for human connection), it may sound like a Lifetime Movie, which is the problem with describing “plots”.
 There are only so many stories out there.
 It is how the story is told that makes the difference.